- The pyramid of Kukulkan in Chichen Itza

 Next travel to Uxmal, considered one of the most important sites in Mayan culture, with its unique oval pyramids.

-Afterwards continue to the locally rated 4-star Tucan Siho Hotel (4Q) where you stay for two nights.
+Afterwards continue to the 4-star Tucan Siho Hotel (4Q) where you stay for two nights (185 miles, four hours).
 The hotel has a beachfront setting and facilities include an outdoor pool, restaurant, lounge-bar, and gym.
-Each of the 74 air-conditioned rooms has a telephone and television.
+Each of the 74 air-conditioned room has a telephone and television.
 B, D

 Day 6 Champotón